 The occupants of Flores island, memorialized by a few unfossilized remains in Liang Bua Cave, were clearly human, as we have always maintained.
 The controversy over whether to classify them as yet another twig on humanity’s evolutionary tree is rightly called a “paleontological idiosyncrasy” by Eckhardt, himself an evolutionist.
 But this idiosyncrasy is a symptom of a deeper one.

 Because of their denial of the historical documentation of human origins in the Bible, evolutionists assume that human beings evolved from ape-like ancestors and try to trace their lineages across eons of time and the globe.
 Humans are all descendants of Adam and Eve and were created about 6,000 years ago in the image of our Creator, God.
 We are thus distinct from animals and are not the products of any evolutionary process.

 The population bottleneck of the global Flood reduced the human population to the eight people on the Ark, and from their descendants the world was repopulated.
 After humanity’s dispersion from the Tower of Babel, it is not surprising that a number of groups became isolated and developed unique physical characteristics.
 But all were human.
 To insist that some varieties of humans have belonged to separate evolutionary lineages is not an exercise in observational science but a worldview-based construct.
 Thus this insistence on dividing human beings into separate evolutionary lineages is not just paleontological idiosyncrasy but an evolutionary fairy tale.

-Read more about “cavemen”—a common term applied to varieties of people who lived during the Ice Age—in the context of biblical history in “Were Cavemen Real?,” “When Did Cavemen Live?,” and “How Are Cavemen Different?”
+Read more about “cavemen”—a common term applied to varieties of people who lived during the Ice Age—in the context of biblical history in “Were Cavemen Real?,” “When Did Cavemen Live?,” and “Neanderthals vs. Humans: Are They Different?”

 - Homo floresiensis